Camilo716/AutoCalls/README.md

 ## Features
 - Phone Number Management: Easily store and manage phone numbers in a database.

-- Audio Storage: Store audio files in the system for playback during phone calls.
+- Audio Storage: Store audio byte stream in a database for playback during phone calls.

 - Mass Calling: Initiate mass phone calls to a list of numbers and deliver a predefined audio message.